 Now lets talk some numbers!

-The year 2017 has closed with a total funding amounting to $13.7 billion across 820 deals.
-The value of investments went significantly higher since last two years viz 2016 and 2015 however what is important there to notice is the number of Startups that have got funded has significantly reduced.
-What does it means is, that the VC funding is getting concentrated to some of the handful of companies and the funnel is getting narrower and narrower.
+The year 2018 has closed with a total funding amounting to $12.7 billion across 864 deals.
+The value of investments went at par since last two years viz 2018 and 2017 however what is important there to notice is the number of Startups that have got funded have only increased marginally.
+What it means is, that the VC funding is getting concentrated to some of the handful of companies and the funnel is getting narrower and narrower.
 Organisations which were able to scale are getting follow on funds to expand more.

 While we are on to predict that the funding funnel getting narrower, the more disheartening info is that 10 companies cornered almost 70 percent of all the funding.
 The Paytms, Ola and Flipkarts of the Startup are no more a Startup as they lead the segment and their valuation amounts to billions of dollars.